- Reflect on the importance of the learning environment and how it helps shape who we are.

 - Plan experiences that enable children and youth to express themselves and explore their sense of self and others (e.g., ask them to draw pictures of themselves or their family and friends, share their favorite foods, games, places of interest, books, etc.).

 What types of spaces helped you feel safe, valued, confident, understood and successful while you were growing up?
 Which of these characteristics or qualities do you want to try to recreate within your infant and toddler care setting?
-Download and print the Self-Reflection: Environments Activity.
-Take a few minutes to respond to the questions.
-Then, share and discuss your responses with a colleague, supervisor, trainer, or coach.
+In the Self-Reflection: Environments Activity, take a few minutes to respond to the questions.
+Then, share and discuss your responses with a colleague, administrator, trainer, or coach.

-In this lesson we introduced the idea of self-care and its importance in your work as a school age staff member.
+n this lesson we introduced the idea of self-care and its importance in your work as a school age staff member.
 Self-care is actually discussed in many different caring professions, including nursing and social work.
-Read the following attachment about self-care and take the Self-Care Assessment to identify strategies you currently use to help promote your own resilience, and strategies you might wish to incorporate into your self-care plan (resources from http://www.community.nsw.gov.au/search?q=self-care).
-Work to develop a self-care plan that is balanced in the different areas: physical, psychological, emotional, and spiritual and workplace/professional.
-Try to form habits that span these different areas of self-care.
-Share your self-care plan with your trainer, coach or supervisor.
+Read the following attachment about self-care and take the Self-Care Assessment to identify strategies you currently use to help promote your own resilience, and strategies you might wish to incorporate into your self-care plan.

 Johnson, J. (2007).
 Finding Your Smile Again: A child care professional’s guide to reducing stress and avoiding burnout.
 St. Paul, MN: Redleaf Press.